 Mobile banking is similar to PC or on-site banking.
 Depending on your bank, your mobile service allows you to deposit checks remotely, pay bills, send virtual cash to others, transfer funds between accounts, check balances, review transactions, and more.

-Moreover, in many cases, approved banking apps that you know are from your bank, downloaded from secure app stores, can be safer than some desktop browsers.
+So, do your research and ask questions to ensure you are using approved banking apps that you know are from your bank, downloaded from app stores.

 Mobile Devices Can Be Vulnerable to Hacks